Layr-Labs/eigensdk-go/examples/incredible-squaring/README.md

         uint32 taskCreatedBlock;
         bytes quorumNumbers;
         uint32 quorumThresholdPercentage;
  }
 ```

-We can see the input is an uint256 representing the number to be squared.
+The input is an uint256 representing the number to be squared.

 The task response type is: